 Core Aeration & Seeding

-Maple Leaf Lawn Care and Landscaping performs and recommends Spring and Fall Aeration and overseeding for your lawn and in the North Atlanta communities of Alpharetta, Canton, Cartersville, Chamblee, Douglasville, Holly Springs, Kennesaw, Woodstock, Marietta, Roswell, Sandy Springs, and Smyrna Georgia.
+Maple Leaf Lawn Care & Pest Control performs and recommends Spring and Fall Aeration and overseeding for your lawn and in the North Atlanta communities of Alpharetta, Canton, Cartersville, Chamblee, Douglasville, Holly Springs, Kennesaw, Woodstock, Marietta, Roswell, Sandy Springs, and Smyrna Georgia.

 Throughout the year, your lawn becomes compacted from foot traffic, lawn debris and other factors that make it difficult for air, water, fertilizer and other nutrients to reach the roots of your lawn.
 Aeration breaks up thatch layers and creates small furrows within your turf to create unobstructed paths for moisture, air and fertilizer to be absorbed.
 Once the furrows have been created, our care technician will disburse high-quality seed to create fresh grass that will give your lawn a more youthful appearance.